nejec/puppet-aide/README.md

 ## Limitations

-Currently supports RedHat / CentOS 7 and Debian 8 - plans are in place to extend to Arch, Gentoo and others.
+Currently supports RedHat / CentOS 7 and Debian 8.

-Currently only tested against Puppet 4.
+Currently travis build tests run against Puppet 4, but I have used this module with no issues on Puppet 3.

 ## Contributors